tursodatabase/go-libsql/README.md

 ## Quickstart

-The example below uses Embedded Replicas and syncs data every 1000ms from Turso.
+The example below uses Embedded Replicas and syncs data every one minute from Turso.

 ```go
 package main